gignx/robocar-emulator/README.md

 After the `--osm` you must the `.osm` file to run the simulation on.
 Make sure you specify the same `shm` option from now on to all applications.

 #### Traffic
 We have our playground, let's get some toys!
-Or something that can handle our toys, that's what `traffic` is:
+Or something that can handle our toys, that's what `traffic.out` is:

 ```
-rcemu$ src/traffic.out --shm=BerlinSharedMemory
+rcemu$ src/traffic.out
 ```

 **IMPORTANT: The default port is 10007.
 You can change it using the --port option!**

+The default configuration file, `traffic.json` is located in the `robocar-emulator/justine/rcemu` directory.
+You may change it using the `--config` option.

 #### Car Window
 At the moment we are *blind*, so let's just visualise what's happening: